annebrown/content-data/content/frameworks/mkdocs/config.md

 ---
 title: Config
 description: MkDocs Config
+lastModified: '2025-01-08'
 ---

 ## The `mkdocs.yml` File

 Most of MkDocs config is done in the `[proj-dir]/mkdocs.yml` file.
 For some plugins, order matters.

 The next section contains sample settings.
 Some of these are covered [here](../mkdocs/add-ons/index.md).